-Movado (with the exception of Movado BOLD), Ebel and Concord watches are manufactured in Switzerland by independent third party assemblers.
-All Movado (with the exception of Movado BOLD), Ebel and Concord watches are manufactured using Swiss movements.
-Movado smart watches include connected technology developed by Fullpower Technologies, Inc. or HP Inc. All of the Company's products are manufactured using components obtained from third party suppliers.
-A majority of Movado BOLD watches are manufactured by independent contractors in Asia using Swiss movements.
-Coach, Tommy Hilfiger, HUGO BOSS, Juicy Couture, Scuderia Ferrari and Lacoste watches are manufactured by independent contractors in Asia.
+Movado (with the exception of certain Movado collections, including Movado BOLD), Ebel and Concord watches are manufactured in Switzerland by independent third party assemblers using Swiss movements.
+Movado smart watches include connected technology licensed from third parties that also provide end users with the necessary applications and cloud services.
+All of the Company's products are manufactured using components obtained from third party suppliers.
+Certain Movado collections of watches, including Movado BOLD, are manufactured by independent contractors in Asia using Swiss movements.
+Coach, Tommy Hilfiger, HUGO BOSS, Juicy Couture, Scuderia Ferrari and Lacoste watches are manufactured by independent contractors in Asia and the licensed brands smart watches include connected technology licensed from a third party.